okfn/okfn.github.com/blog/_posts/2013-01-08-archiving-twitter-feeds-the-hacky-way.markdown

 There are many circumstances where you want to archive a tweets - maybe just from your own account or perhaps for a hashtag for an event or topic.

 Unfortunately Twitter search queries do not give data more than 7 days old and for a given account you can only get approximately the last 3200 of your tweets and 800 items from your timeline.
+[Update: People have pointed out that [Twitter released a feature to download an archive of your personal tweets at the end of December](http://blog.twitter.com/2012/12/your-twitter-archive.html) - this, of course, still doesn't help with queries or hashtags]

 Thus, if you want to archive twitter you'll need to come up with another solution (or pay them, or a reseller, a bunch of money - see Appendix below!).
 Sadly, most of the online solutions have tended to disappear or be acquired over time (e.g. twapperkeeper).
 So a DIY solution would be attractive.
 After reading various proposals on the web I've found the following to work pretty well (but see also this [excellent google spreadsheet based solution][1]).